Autopsy and Post-Mortem Examination Protocol

 | Clinical (academic) | Hospital death; consent of next of kin | Treating physician with family consent | Hospital pathology department | Not used as criminal evidence |

 By the time the surgeon picks up the scalpel, three things should already be done: the requisition and inquest report are read, the identity is verified against the inquest panch witnesses or the next of kin, and the clothing is photographed before any item is removed.
-Skipping any of these is what produces a defensible report that still gets attacked at trial.
+Omitting any of these steps produces a report that is vulnerable to challenge at trial even when the dissection itself is technically correct.

 The pre-autopsy sequence runs in a fixed order.
-Treat it as a checklist; experienced forensic surgeons do.
+It functions as a mandatory checklist.

 The internal examination opens the three body cavities in a fixed sequence: head, thorax, abdomen.
 The pelvis is examined as a fourth region where the case demands it (suspected sexual offence, suspected criminal abortion, female deaths in custody).
 The neck is examined as a layered dissection in any case of suspected hanging, strangulation or throttling, and many Indian SOPs now mandate neck dissection in every unnatural death of a woman regardless of presentation.